Augmenta-tech/notch-zone-synchronizer/README.md

 ## Use

+This prototype is only synchronizing one box zone that should be named testZone in Augmenta

 Fill RemoteAddress with the Augmenta server address and RemotePort with the port

 Triggering options
 - Manually in the patch by changing the SyncZones value
-- Osc (through and OSC modifier)
+- Osc (through and OSC modifier) (not tested)
-- key pressed 'r' at runtime
+- key pressed 'r' at runtime (not tested)

+In Notch patch, press ctrl+R on the "Augmenta zones" node to see all the zones displayed